 Prepare yourself to meet the needs of our growing elderly population.
-Develop skills and competencies in providing hospice and palliative care in this certificate program, and expand your opportunities for employment upon graduation.
+Develop skills and competencies in providing necessary care and expand your opportunities for employment upon graduation.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.